One of the things I really like about my BMW R nineT (and in the past, my BMW R 1200 S) is that it’s air/oil-cooled.

 Still, as of 2021, the vast majority of Harley-Davidson’s motorcycles are air-cooled — so their liquid-cooled ones are the exceptions.

-The current air-cooled Harley-Davidson motorcycles are all powered by either a variant of the Milwaukee-Eight V-twin, or the Evolution engines in the Sportster line.
+The current air-cooled Harley-Davidson motorcycles are all powered by either a variant of the Milwaukee-Eight V-twin.
+The Evo Sportster has been discontinued.

-The Evolution engines are quite unique in that they’re twin-cam but only 2-valve-per-cylinder engines.
+The Evolution engines were quite unique in that they’re twin-cam but only 2-valve-per-cylinder engines.
 In modern times they exist in 883cc and 1200cc versions, the main difference between them being a smaller bore on the 883cc variant, along with slightly different heads to match.

 Harley-Davidson has been introducing partial liquid cooling into its premium lines.
 From 2014, Harley-Davidson introduced precision liquid cooling (in the cylinder heads only) into the Ultra Limited’s Twin Cam 103 engine.
 From then, Harley brought partial liquid cooling into the CVO line, including the CVO Street Glide and Road Glide, plus a few other high-end Ultra/Limited models.